-During the 4 meetings that took place in the 2022 financial year up to the date of approval of this Report, the Remuneration and Appointments Committee: (i) analysed the final results of the short-term variable component (MBO) and the medium/long-term variable component (LTI) of the management incentive plan for executive directors for the 2021, formulating to the Board of Directors in the meeting of 17 March 2022 the relative proposal for the assignment of remuneration relating to the MBO; (ii) verified the adequacy, the overall coherence and the actual application of the criteria set out in the Remuneration Policy outlined in the 2020 Remuneration Report also with regard to the determination of the variable remuneration of Key Management Personnel and of the Head of Internal; (iii) evaluated the recommendations relating to remuneration and appointments formulated by the Chairman of the Corporate Governance Committee promoted by Borsa Italiana in the letter of 3 December 2021; (iv) verified the practical application of the diversity policy in relation to the document "Policy on diversity for the members of the corporate bodies of LU-VE S.p.A.; (v) carried out preparatory activities and formulated the proposal for the Board for the derogation to the 2021 Remuneration Policy in the presence of exceptional circumstances pursuant to paragraph 3.9 of Section I of the 2021 Remuneration Report in relation to the performance targets of the variable component of executive directors and Key Management Personnel, as well as drafted the reasoned opinion to be submitted to the Board pursuant to the OPC Procedure; (vi) formulated the proposal for the Remuneration Policy of the Company's executive directors and Key Management Personnel for the 2022 financial year and other contents of the 2022 draft remuneration report pursuant to art.
-123-ter of the Consolidated Law on Finance, which was then put forward for approval of the Board of Directors in the meeting of 17 March 2022.
+During the four meetings held in 2023 up to the date of approval of this Report, the Remuneration and Appointments Committee: (i) approved its work plan for 2023; (ii) examined the results of the self-assessment process of the Board of Directors and of the Internal Board Committees conducted in relation to the 2020-2022 three-year period to be reported to the Board; (iii) examined and carried out its own assessments to be presented to the Board regarding the co-optation of a director following the death of the Chairman, Mr. Iginio Liberali; (iv) examined the proposals to review the "Regulation of the Board of Directors and of the Internal Board Committees" in relation to the parts pertaining to the Committee; (v) analysed the final results of the short-term variable component (MBO) and the medium/long-term variable component (LTI) of the management incentive plan for executive directors for the 2022, formulating to the Board of Directors in the meeting of 14 March

+2023 the relative proposal for the assignment of remuneration relating to the MBO; (vi) verified the adequacy, the overall coherence and the actual application of the criteria set out in the Remuneration Policy outlined in the 2022 Remuneration Report also with regard to the determination of the variable remuneration of Key Management Personnel and of the Head of Internal Audit; (vii) evaluated the recommendations relating to remuneration and appointments formulated by the Chairman of the Corporate Governance Committee promoted by Borsa Italiana in the letter of 25 January 2023; (viii) verified the practical application of the diversity policy in relation to the composition of the administration, management and control bodies of the Company relating to the document "Diversity policies for members of the corporate bodies of LU-VE S.p.A."; (ix) defined the guidelines for the adoption of a 2023-2025 LTI plan, to be adopted after the approval by the Shareholders' Meeting of the 2023 Remuneration Policy, submitted to the Board of Directors; (x) examined the benchmark on ESG indicators used in the remuneration policies of other listed companies prepared by internal structures as well as examined the remuneration position analysis (Market Assessment) carrie dout by OD&M Consulting; (xi) formulated the proposal for the Remuneration Policy of the Company's executive directors and Key Management Personnel for the 2023 financial year and other contents of the 2023 draft remuneration report pursuant to art.
+123-ter of the Consolidated Law on Finance, which was then put forward for approval of the Board of Directors in the meeting of 14 March 2023; (xii) evaluated the proposal of the CEO and of the COO for the introduction of a General Director, verifying the selection procedure implemented by the Managing Directos, the profile of the selected candidate and the fulfilment of the same of the requirements set out by the applicable legislation, the proposal of powers to be assigned to them and the draft contract, as well as express their own opinion on the remuneration proposal.